Amrullah Saleh: Fall of Kabul

-Panjshir resistance
+Government-in-exile

 On 17 August 2021, Saleh proclaimed himself the acting president of Afghanistan, in accordance with articles 60 and 67 of the Constitution of Afghanistan which stipulate that the First Vice President assumes the duties of the President in the absence of the President.
 He also criticized US President Joe Biden and NATO, declaring in a tweet that "It is futile to argue with @POTUS on Afg now.
 Let him digest it.
 We d Afgs must prove tht Afgh isn't Vietnam & the Talibs aren't even remotely like Vietcong.
 Unlike US/NATO we hvn't lost spirit & see enormous oprtnities ahead.
 Useless caveats are finished.
 JOIN THE RESISTANCE."
 In a second tweet he wrote that "as per d constitution of Afg, in absence, escape, resignation or death of the President the FVP becomes the caretaker President.
 I am currently inside my country & am the legitimate care taker President.
 Am reaching out to all leaders to secure their support & consensus."

 On 19 August, Twitter banned Saleh's and his party Afghanistan Green Trend's accounts (@AfghPresident and @AfgGreenTrend), while Taliban accounts were active and unrestricted.

-On 6 September, as the Taliban reportedly took full control of the Panjshir Valley, Saleh had reportedly fled to Tajikistan.
+On 6 September, as the Taliban reportedly took full control of the Panjshir Valley, Saleh reportedly fled to Tajikistan.
 Mohammad Zahir Aghbar, the Islamic Republic of Afghanistan's ambassador to Tajikistan, however denied these reports on 8 September.
 Saleh's son Ebadullah told Reuters on 10 September that his father's brother Rohullah Azizi had been executed a day earlier in Panjshir by the Taliban.

-According to U.S intelligence, two senior former Afghan government officials, and a Pentagon consultant, Saleh escaped into Tajikistan shortly after the Taliban seized control of Panjshir Valley on September 6, along with Ahmad Massoud.
-On September 29, the Afghan Embassy in Switzerland released a statement from the officials of the ousted government, though no one's name was mentioned, saying that the Government in Exile of Islamic Republic of Afghanistan led by Amrullah Saleh is the "only legitimate", democratically elected, government of Afghanistan and that no "external force" shall be accepted as the Afghan government whose support shall be extended to the National Resistance Front.
+According to U.S. intelligence, two senior former Afghan government officials, and a Pentagon consultant, Saleh escaped into Tajikistan shortly after the Taliban seized control of the Panjshir Valley on September 6, along with Ahmad Massoud.
+On September 29, the Afghan Embassy in Switzerland released a statement from the officials of the ousted government, though no one's name was mentioned, saying that the government-in-exile of Islamic Republic of Afghanistan led by Amrullah Saleh is the "only legitimate", democratically elected, government of Afghanistan and that no "external force" shall be accepted as the Afghan government whose support shall be extended to the National Resistance Front (NRF) led by Ahmad Massoud.
 It also stated that all the Afghan embassies under the Islamic Republic of Afghanistan shall carry on their regular work and that the activities of legislature and judiciary will be initiated soon with Saleh acting as the president of Afghanistan.
+Some ex-Afghan special forces personnel also fled to Tajikistan with him.